krb5/krb5/doc/rst_source/krb_admins/conf_files/kdc_conf.rst

     A boolean value (true, false).
 If set to true, the KDC will reject ticket requests from anonymous principals to service principals other than the realm's ticket-granting service.
 This option allows anonymous PKINIT to be enabled for use as FAST armor tickets without allowing anonymous authentication to services.
 By default, the value of restrict_anonymous_to_tgt as specified in the [kdcdefaults] section is used.

 **supported_enctypes**
     List of key:salt strings.
 Specifies the default key/salt combinations of principals for this realm.
 Any principals created through kadmin will have keys of these types.
 The default value for this tag is aes256-cts-hmac-sha1-96:normal aes128-cts-hmac-sha1-96:normal des3-cbc-sha1:normal arcfour-hmac-md5:normal.
-For lists of possible values, see :ref:`senct_label` and :ref:`salts_label`
+For lists of possible values, see :ref:`Supported_Encryption_Types_and_Salts`